Hatutu

 Hatutu is administratively part of the commune (municipality) of Nuku-Hiva, itself in the administrative subdivision of the Marquesas Islands.

 It consists of a high central ridge, which runs the full 6.5 km (4 mi.) length of the island.
 The ridge rises to heights up to 428 m (1,404 ft.) above sea level.
+Its only anchorage point is in the south of the island for small ships.

+The island was discovered by an American named Joseph Ingraham in April of 1791, then again two months later by a Frenchman known as Étienne Marchand.
+There have never been permanent settlement on the island, however in 1798 Edmund Fanning reported seeing smoke plumes, suggesting temporary settlement by native people.
 In 1992, Hatutu was declared a nature reserve: the Hatutu Nature Reserve.

 The island is an important nesting ground for red-footed booby, black noddy, white tern, great frigatebird, and masked booby, and home to the endemic northern Marquesan reed warbler and the Marquesan ground dove.
-It is also the largest breeding site of Phoenix Petrel in French Polynesia.

-The island is plagued by Polynesian rat (Rattus exulens) a species introduced by humans sometime in the last several hundred years.
+It is also the largest breeding site of Phoenix Petrel in French Polynesia Many native seabirds come to nest on the island throughout the year.
+The island is also plagued by Polynesian rat (Rattus exulans) a species introduced by humans sometime in the last several hundred years.
 The rats likely prey upon native animals and plants potentially changing the ecosystem dynamic on the island.